Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: The parton model with quark and hadron masses

 \paragraph{Correspondence of the leading factor $(\xi r/x)$:} The TMC (OPE) results of Eq.\,\eqref{eq:master-rescaled} contain an overall factor of $(\xi r/x)$ as compared with the ACOT-TMC results of Eq.\,\eqref{eq:master_acot}.
 The source of this factor comes from fully including the hadron mass in the calculation as outlined in~\ref{app:opeMassive} which computes both the massless and massive results.
 The relative factor is most obvious in the case of $F_1$, where the ACOT-TMC result is simply given by $F_1^{(0)}(\xi)$.

-In contrast, the massive OPE results of Eq.\,\eqref{eq:appF1Atilde} include the additional $(\xi r/x)$ factor which arises from the delta function of Eq.\,\eqref{eq:deltaDecom}.
+In contrast, the massive OPE results of Eq.\,\eqref{eq:appF1Atilde} include the additional $(\xi r/x)$ factor which arises from the delta function of Eq.\,\eqref{eq:deltaDecom} using the identities of Eq.\,\eqref{eq:deltaDecom2}.
 This delta function enforces the relationship between the Bjorken and Nachtmann variables, and is a manifestation of momentum conservation.
 The same factor is present in all the OPE results for $F_i$ as computed in~\ref{app:opeMassive}, and is summarized in Table~\ref{tab:acot} for $F_{1,2,3}$.
 Additionally, this factor is also present in Ref.~\cite{Ellis:1982wd}; {\it c.f.}, Eq.\,(1.24) where, matching notation, $(1+\mu \xi^2)=(r\xi/x)$ with $\mu=(M/Q)^2$.

 In Fig.~\ref{fig:relNormACOT} we show the size of this relative factor as a function of $x$ for selected $Q$ values.
 For small $x$ and large $Q$ this factor is close to unity, but grows for large $x$ and small $Q$ values where the TMCs are typically substantial.